-- Galway County Council's Housing Strategy - Sustainable Residential Developments in Urban Areas: Guidelines for Planning Authorities, 2009. - Urban Design Manual: A Best Practice Guide A Companion Document to the Guidelines for Planning Authorities on Sustainable Residential Development in Urban Areas, 2009. - Design Manual for Urban Roads & Streets (DMURS) 2013 - Galway Clustered Housing Guidelines, where appropriate, in the assessment of any proposals of new multiple unit housing developments within the Headford Local Area Plan area. - Galway County Council's Traveller Accommodation Programme. - Smarter Travel-A Sustainable Transport Future A New Transport Policy for Ireland 2009-2020 including the National Cycle Policy Framework 2009-2022 and any other related national documents. - Water Framework Directive and The Planning System and Flood Risk Management, Guidelines for Planning Authorities 2009.
+- Galway County Council's Housing Strategy. - Sustainable Residential Developments in Urban Areas: Guidelines for Planning Authorities, 2009. - Urban Design Manual: A Best Practice Guide A Companion Document to the Guidelines for Planning Authorities on Sustainable Residential Development in Urban Areas, 2009. - Architectural Heritage Guidelines for Planning Authorities 2011.

+- Design Manual for Urban Roads and Streets (DMURS), 2013. - Galway Clustered Housing Guidelines, where appropriate, in the assessment of any proposals of new multiple unit housing developments within the Portumna Local Area Plan area. - Galway County Council Traveller Accommodation Programme. - Smarter Travel A Sustainable Transport Future A New Transport Policy for Ireland 2009-2020 including the National Cycle Policy Framework 2009-2022 and any other related national documents. - EU Water Framework Directive and The Planning System and Flood Risk Management, Guidelines for Planning Authorities 2009 and Circular Pl2/2014. - Sustainable Urban Housing: Design Standards for New Apartments, Guidelines for Planning Authorities, 2007.